chrisguest75/docker_examples/README.md

 1. Ordering of layers
 1. Secrets
 1. onbuild
-1. read only containers
 1. Signing builds
-1. entrypoint versus cmd
 1. Docker in docker kaniko.
 1. Build software using qemu and copy it in.
 1. Build something for arm and for x86 and support both inside a single container.
 1. Unpack the filesystem flattened.
 Filesystem view in a single container.
 1. Start a cgroup manually using an unpacked container.
-1. Injecting another container into a container.
 1. Snaps??
 1. Showing the process tree for docker
 1. Demo using cache-from.....
 Use a timed layer.